ucsb-cs148-s21/1pm-t2-food-bank/docs/DESIGN.md

 ```

 - Frontend:
-  - We implemented a login page.
+  - We implemented a login page and staff portal page.
 Staff need to have an account they can log in to so they will have easy access to staff portal and modify the inventory.
   - We implemented an interface that displays the inventory of the food bank.
   - These tasks can be implemented with React Frontend Library.
 - Backend: